dalong0514/readnotes/20210102原文复制/2021001Social-Capital/2021001Social-Capital0205.md

 Travel agencies, car dealers, insurance companies, banks, and stock-brokers all face the challenge of either changing fast in adopting cybernetworks to do business or facing death (Taylor and Jerome 1999).
 Such is the force of cybernetworks for equalizing power.

 Yet, will power disappear?
 Hardly (Reid 1999).
 Resourceful actors in cyberspace will accrue more resources, make alliances, acquire or merge with other resourceful actors, and block off alternative routes with pro-prietary hardware and software to establish themselves as the essential bridges or structural holes in the cybernetworks.
 New rules and practices are being developed for firms to deal and take advantage of the information economy (Breslow 1997; Kelly 1998; Shapiro and Varian 1999).
 Microsoft is doing it by cornering operating systems and major applications.
 America Online is attempting to do it by blocking off access to its users from outside.
 Telephone companies, cable companies, and satellite firms are all competing or combining to gain a competitive edge over the Internet.
 Elite universities and research institutions have established their own supercomputing and Internet systems.
-Government and other agencies and firms will acquire extensive information on individuals and make such information available to actors and agents who have
+Government and other agencies and firms will acquire extensive information on individuals and make such information available to actors and agents who have the power, authority, or wealth to pay for or gain access to such information.

-Cybernetworks and the Global Village 229

-the power, authority, or wealth to pay for or gain access to such information.
 The federal Advisory Commission on Electronic Commerce, convened in June 1999, was to devise recommendations on e-commerce taxation policies.
 In April 2000, it recommended to Congress that the moratorium on the Internet tax be continued for six years.

 At the same time, access to cyberspace itself has enlarged the gulf between the haves and the have-nots.
 The Internet, for example, may have equalizing effects for citizens of North America, Europe, Australia, New Zealand, and East Asia, allowing them to acquire social capital.